 Health Care Provider Information

-- Table 2: Screening and Assessment Tools for Risk of Falling Post Stroke
+- Table 2: Suggested Screening/Assessment Tools for Risk of Falling Post Stroke

-- RNAO Prevention of Falls and Fall Injuries in the Older Adult Best Practice Guideline
+- RNAO Preventing Falls and Reducing Injury from Falls Best Practice Guideline

 - Berg Balance Scale